See Linda MacFarlane in September when her interactive music and pre-literacy program for ages 0-3 years returns.

 Don’t be embarrassed if you loved Twilight, you are in good company.
 Adult or teen if you liked the fast paced, addictive nature of the Twlight series by Stephanie Meyers you will love these books.
 Shiver by Maggie Stiefvater Grace is obsessed with the wolves that roam the woods behind her house.
 She is drawn […]

 The Rutland Free Library offers the Nella Grimm Fox Room for community use when it is not scheduled for library activities.
-The Fox Room is used primarily to promote the library’s informational and cultural programs and generally will not be available to groups on a consecutively scheduled basis.
-The size of the Fox Room is approximately 30′ x 50′.
-A unisex restroom is available behind the Fox Room for public use.
+The library also has a small meeting room on the second floor that can accommodate 10 persons around a table.
+The Meeting Rooms are used primarily to promote the library’s informational, educational, and cultural programs and generally will not be available to groups on a regularly scheduled basis.

-- The Fox Room may be reserved for use when the library is closed, subject to staff availability.
-Click here for our hours of operation.
+On rare occasion the Fox Room may be reserved for use when the library is closed, subject to staff availability.
 During these hours, the following charges apply:

 - Non-profit organizations: $30 per hour